sya-ri/fast-typed-xml/README.md

 The chart compares the throughput (operations per second) of three XML parsers. fast-xml-parser achieves 7,060 ops/s, and xml2js follows closely with 6,681 ops/s.
-In contrast, typed-xml reaches 40,716 ops/s, which is about **5.8× faster than fast-xml-parser and 6.1× faster than xml2js**.
+In contrast, ts-xml reaches 40,716 ops/s, which is about **5.8× faster than fast-xml-parser and 6.1× faster than xml2js**.
-This clearly shows that typed-xml delivers far superior performance, providing high-speed XML parsing suitable for demanding real-time or large-scale applications.
+This clearly shows that ts-xml delivers far superior performance, providing high-speed XML parsing suitable for demanding real-time or large-scale applications.

 ## API Reference

 ### Exports

-- `typed-xml` - Main schema API
+- `ts-xml` - Main schema API
-- `typed-xml/parser` - Low-level XML parser
+- `ts-xml/parser` - Low-level XML parser
-- `typed-xml/schema` - Schema types and utilities
+- `ts-xml/schema` - Schema types and utilities
-- `typed-xml/util` - Utility functions
+- `ts-xml/util` - Utility functions

 ## Contributing